pvasu9055-hash/mini-erp-crm/README.md

     }
   }
   ```
-  This lets React Router take over rendering for any route not matching a real static asset.
+  This lets React Router take over rendering for any route not matching a real static asset — including refreshing directly on a customer's detail page.

 ---